Pittsburgh Panthers women's volleyball: Dan Fisher era

 In the 2021 season, the Panthers came back from their tournament run by starting the season 15–0, and finishing 26–3.
 Their regular season included big wins over then No. 23 Rice, No. 18 Washington State, No.9 Baylor, No. 12 BYU, and No. 13 Georgia Tech.
 For their quality RPI, they Panthers earned the #3 seed in the NCAA tournament, their best in program history.
 In the second round of the tournament, the Panthers defeated rival Penn State for the first time in postseason history in a tight 3–1 win at the Petersen Events Center.
 Upon advancing, the Panthers earned the right to host their first Regional, and held their first ever tournament matches at Fitzgerald Field House.
 In the Round of 16, the Panthers easily swept Kansas before meeting #6 Purdue in the Regional Final.
 After Purdue won a lengthy second set, 30–28, the Panthers powered from there winning the next two sets on its home floor to earn its first National semifinal appearance in program history.
+Pitt subsequently earned appearances in the national semifinals in each of the next three seasons, including in 2024, which saw Pitt finish the regular season ranked #1 in the AVCA national poll, Olivia Babcock earning national player of the year honors, and Fisher earning AVCA national coach of the year honors.

 Team awards and accomplishments

 Postseason national tournaments

-Since the founding of its volleyball program in 1974, Pitt has participated in post-season volleyball tournaments in 25 different seasons.
-Post-season play include 16 NCAA Women's Volleyball Championship tournament appearances, 3 AIAW National Championship appearances, 8 EAIAW Regional championship appearances, and two NIVC tournament appearances.
+Since the founding of its volleyball program in 1974, Pitt has participated in post-season volleyball tournaments in 26 different seasons.
+Post-season play include 17 NCAA Women's Volleyball Championship tournament appearances, 3 AIAW National Championship appearances, 8 EAIAW Regional championship appearances, and two NIVC tournament appearances.